 Leh to Tso Moriri via Tso Kar

-This route is slightly longer than the first one in terms of both distance and travel time due to two high altitude passes in between and bad roads.
+This route is slightly longer than the first one in terms of both distance and travel time due to 3 high-altitude passes in between and bad roads.
 The journey will be as mentioned below.

 Leh – Shey – Karu – Upshi – Rumtse – Tanglang La – Debring – Tso Kar – Polo Kongka La – Puga – Sumdo – Namashang La – Karzok